27 Best Things To Do in Budapest

 Rock Hospital Museum| ©Wei-Te Wong

 If you're interested in alternative experiences, you can't miss the exhibitions at the Rock Hospital Museum.
 This site offers intriguing exhibits, allowing you to learn about the history of an enigmatic underground hospital.
-The museum is located in the premises of a hospital built during World War II, in the natural caves and tunnels under the Buda Castle.
+The museum is located on the premises of a hospital built during World War II, in the natural caves and tunnels under the Buda Castle.

 The exhibition offers a poignant insight into life in Budapest during the darkest moments of history, as the hospital cared for wounded victims and refugees during air raids and sieges.
 The exhibits feature recreated spaces including operating theatres, treatment rooms and patient rooms.